Below you’ll find answers to some of the most frequently asked questions about our gap programs.

 Once you enroll, we’ll send you detailed pre-departure information with our recommendations for how much extra money you may wish to budget for your program.

-What you pack will largely depend on how you customize your experience.
+What you pack will largely depend on what program you choose.
 EF will provide you with a thorough packing list as you prepare for your program.

-Whether you start in the fall or the winter, the weather can be quite variable—from hot and sunny to cool and wet—so plan to bring both summer and winter weight clothing that can be worn in layers.
+Whether you start in the fall or the winter, the weather can be quite variable—from hot and sunny to cool and wet—so for most programs, plan to bring both summer and winter weight clothing that can be worn in layers.

-If you’re studying or doing service in Latin America, you won’t want to forget to bring shorts, sturdy hiking boots, and swimwear.
-Gap Year students traveling to Australia in Term 2 should also remember that it will be summer at that time of year.
-And anyone planning an internship should pack suitable business casual office wear.
+If your program takes you to Latin America, you won’t want to forget to bring shorts, sturdy hiking boots, and swimwear.
+Students traveling to Australia and New Zealand should remember that the seasons will be reverse of what they are in the Northern Hemisphere.
+And anyone on a program that includes an internship should pack suitable, business casual office wear.

 Though it is not a requirement, many students bring a laptop or tablet with them.
-It can be very useful for the language study module of your program.
+It can be very useful during your program, especially if you are doing a Language & Culture module.

 There are no set rules.
 In fact, this tends to be a highly individual decision.
 It all depends on how independent you want your EF Gap experience to be.
 Most participants decide to limit contact with their families to a weekly email, Skype, or phone call.
 (In fact, we recommend a scheduled weekly check-in as a way of avoiding any needless worry.)